spectral-cockpit/specprepper/README.md

-This R meta library that is also spiced up with rust code in the back is mainly intended for creating containerized environments for preprocessing.
+This R meta library that is also spiced up with rust code in the back is made with a focus on containerized environments for preprocessing.

 ## Currently supported methods